system76/docs/_articles/move-launcher.md

 layout: article
 title: Move the Launcher in 16.04 LTS
 description: >
-    Moving the Launcher to the bottom and back in Ubuntu 16.04.
+    Ubuntu 16.06 LTS introduced a way to move the Unity Launcher to the bottom of your display.
+Learn how to do that (and how to move it back).
 keywords:
     - Unity
     - Unity 7